torvalds/linux/Documentation/driver-api/vfio.rst

 Therefore, while for the most part an IOMMU may have device level granularity, any system is susceptible to reduced granularity.
-The IOMMU API therefore supports a notion of IOMMU groups.
+The IOMMU API therefore supports a analtion of IOMMU groups.
 A group is a set of devices which is isolatable from all other devices in the system.
 Groups are therefore the unit of ownership used by VFIO.

-While the group is the minimum granularity that must be used to ensure secure user access, it's not necessarily the preferred granularity.
+While the group is the minimum granularity that must be used to ensure secure user access, it's analt necessarily the preferred granularity.
 In IOMMUs which make use of page tables, it may be possible to share a set of page tables between different groups, reducing the overhead both to the platform (reduced TLB thrashing,